rengo540/FCIS-overflow-drf/README.md

     Once connected to a group, you can send and receive messages in real time.
 Messages can be plain text or structured data, depending on your application's requirements.

-## 📜 License
-Distributed under the MIT License.
-See `LICENSE` for more information.